fhiso/legacy-format/data-model-noTag.md

 ### `http://terms.fhiso.org/elf/TopLevel`  {#TopLevel}

 The `http://terms.fhiso.org/elf/TopLevel` type serves as an abstract supertype for those types that may exist at the top level of a data set.
-No structures with URI `http://terms.fhiso.org/elf/TopLevel` should appear in an ELF dataset.
+No structures with IRI `http://terms.fhiso.org/elf/TopLevel` should appear in an ELF dataset.

 Known subtypes
 :   `[HEAD]`